 On a cake, it serves as both a decoration and an added flavor; like a richer, even chocolatier frosting.

 It also helps to hold in moisture and prevent the cake from drying out.
-In this case, we’ll also use the ganache to serve as the glue to hold on our chopped peanut butter cups, too!
+In this case, we’ll also use the ganache to serve as the glue to hold on to our chopped peanut butter cups, too!

 If you prefer, you can heat the milk first and pour it on top of the chocolate, let it sit for a few minutes, and then whisk until smooth.

-How to Make Peanut Butter Ganache
+Outrageously Delicious Peanut Butter Ganache